irlnathan/hackeconomics.github.io/_posts/2016-8-25-What-is-US-total-credit-instruments-[TCMDO]?.md

 **I highly recommend stopping here.
 The remainder is really for me to document some inside baseball stuff with the FED.**
 <hr>

-There is a way to look at (some) of the details of what makes up this total, however, it has a "through the looking glass" feel to it due to the rabbit holes you can go down looking at all of its components.
+There is a way to look at all of the details of what makes up this total, however, as you drill down the amount of data can get overwhelming fast.

-There are two general sources for this information.
+There are two general sources for drilling down into the details of the total.
 The first is [FRED](https://fred.stlouisfed.org/) and the second is [Flow of Funds Account](https://www.federalreserve.gov/releases/z1/current/) also know as Z.1.
 My take on each can be found [here](http://hackeconomics.com/what-is-FRED/) and [here](http://hackeconomics.com/what-is-the-US-flow-of-funds-account/).

 The [FRED](https://fred.stlouisfed.org/) series _Total Credit Market Debt Owed_ (shown in the chart above) has a series id of *TCMDO*  and a series code of FL894104005 in the [Flow of Funds account](http://hackeconomics.com/what-is-the-US-flow-of-funds-account/).
-You can also enter that series code [here](https://www.federalreserve.gov/apps/fof/SeriesAnalyzer.aspx?s=FL894104005&t=) which returns the other series codes whose totals were used to calculate this number:
+The Flow of Funds account has a dedicated site that allows you to enter that series code (e.g. FL894104005) [here](https://www.federalreserve.gov/apps/fof/SeriesAnalyzer.aspx?s=FL894104005&t=) and returns the other series codes whose totals were used to calculate the number:

 ```
-= + FL144104005 + FL154104005 + FL214104005 + FL314104005 + FL413065005 + FL264104005 + FL404104005 + FL614104005 + FL704104005 + FL674122005 + FL644104005 + FL543169373 + FL664104005 + FL734104005 + FL504104005 + FL513169333
++ FL144104005.Q	Nonfinancial business; debt securities and loans; liability
++ FL154104005.Q	Households and nonprofit organizations; debt securities and loans; liability
++ FL214104005.Q	State and local governments, excluding employee retirement funds; debt securities and loans; liability
++ FL314104005.Q	Federal government; debt securities and loans; liability
++ FL413065005.Q	Agency-and GSE-backed mortgage pools; total mortgages; asset
++ FL264104005.Q	Rest of the world; debt securities and loans; liability
++ FL404104005.Q	Government-sponsored enterprises; debt securities and loans; liability
++ FL614104005.Q	Finance companies; debt securities and loans; liability
++ FL704104005.Q	Private depository institutions; debt securities and loans; liability
++ FL674122005.Q	Issuers of asset-backed securities; debt securities; liability
++ FL644104005.Q	Real estate investment trusts; debt securities and loans; liability
++ FL543169373.Q	Life insurance companies, general accounts; FHLB advances; liability
++ FL664104005.Q	Security brokers and dealers; debt securities and loans; liability
++ FL734104005.Q	Holding companies; debt securities and loans; liability
++ FL504104005.Q	Funding corporations; debt securities and loans; liability
++ FL513169333.Q	Property-casualty insurance companies; FHLB advances; liability
 ```

-After an email to the folks over at [FRED](http://hackeconomics.com/what-is-FRED/), unfortunately not all series in the flow of funds accounts are available in FRED.
-So, how about going into the Flow of funds accounts for the value?
-You can do that by continuing to drill down into a series until there is no longer a calculated number.
+This is where things get interesting.
+After an email to the very helpful folks over at [FRED](http://hackeconomics.com/what-is-FRED/),  not all series codes in the flow of funds accounts are available as series ids in FRED.
+The way to check this is to do a Google search on a series code (e.g FL144104005) to see if it shows up in FRED.
+Ironically, you can't do a similar search directly on the FRED site.
+If there's no FRED series ID available you can instead drill down into a specific series code in the Flow of Funds analyzer, however, in order to get to an actual value you must first drill down to a series that doesn't have a derived or calculated value.
+Huh?

+So let's take the first code as (e.g FL144104005) as an example.
+If you put that in the [series analyzer](http://www.federalreserve.gov/apps/fof/SearchResult.aspx?search=FL144104005&in=Table&by=All) you get another set of series that FL144104005 is derived from.
+The first of those components is FL104104005 so will select [it](http://www.federalreserve.gov/apps/fof/SeriesAnalyzer.aspx?s=FL104104005&t=&bc=yxqUlFEkiY6hooY1TC9CkjavRt0IOgkW+WyQCgQsF1iJM2Wy9SUtCGCDhKE49e5LSlCyfu9SFG5ceS9l58XR0hId0cwNJy/h5KMnDttju0mu5+nfbQRZtGjeIOwQsXhg:FL144104005&suf=Q).
+And believe it or not we have yet another set of [series](http://www.federalreserve.gov/apps/fof/SeriesAnalyzer.aspx?s=FL104122005&t=&bc=yxqUlFEkiY6hooY1TC9CkjavRt0IOgkW%20WyQCgQsF1iJM2Wy9SUtCGCDhKE49e5LSlCyfu9SFG5ceS9l58XR0hId0cwNJy/h5KMnDttju0mu5%20nfbQRZtGjeIOwQsXhg:FL144104005,FL104104005&suf=Q).
+This set, however, has links to the actual values.

-But there's still a twist.
-It turns out that in 2015, the FR decided to [discontinue](https://www.federalreserve.gov/releases/z1/z1_technical_qa.htm) the following table in the flow of funds accounts:
+One other twist is it turns out that in 2015, the Federal Reserve decided to [discontinue](https://www.federalreserve.gov/releases/z1/z1_technical_qa.htm) the F.1 table in the flow of funds accounts:

 ```
 Page: 6  June 11, 2015